 The importance of accurate record-keeping

-If one of your employees raises a grievance which could potentially lead to an employment turbinal, it’s essential that you maintain a full ‘audit-trail’ of all steps and actions, including communications with the complainant.
+If one of your employees raises a grievance which could potentially lead to an employment tribunal, it’s essential that you maintain a full ‘audit-trail’ of all steps and actions, including communications with the complainant.
 As we have already discussed, tribunals overwhelmingly favour employees and judges scrutinise employers, looking for evidence that employers have followed correct procedures and employment law.

 Using a system like Breathe to record details of the grievance, the minutes and outcomes of conversations and meetings with the complainant, in addition to any documents related to the case can help you demonstrate what you have done to address the issue.
-Having this information secured securely in a single system in a format which can very easily be shared with tribunals can go a long way towards supporting your defense.
+Having this information secured securely in a single system in a format which can very easily be shared with tribunals can go a long way towards supporting your defence.

 Although an employer may have followed the letter of the law in terms of managing a grievance, they need to be able to prove this to a tribunal judge.
 If information is missing or difficult to find, collate and supply to a judge, they are not likely to view this with any sympathy for an employer.
 Breathe’s dedicated document management functionality makes it easy to store information within one single, central repository from where it can be accessed and retrieved in minutes.